 Biological systems are incredibly efficient at recycling.
 In fact if we used the world's resources as efficiently as our bodies treat the nutrients in the food we eat, our planet would be in a far better state.

-Using nature as an inspiration for next-generation sustainable materials, our researchers are working to create self-regulating, self-repairing systems and develop new materials that are recyclable or reconfigurable.
+Using nature as an inspiration for next-generation sustainable materials, our researchers are working to create self-regulating, self-repairing systems and to develop new materials that are recyclable or reconfigurable.

 If we used the world’s resources as efficiently as our bodies treat the nutrients in the food we eat, our planet would be in a far better state.

-Jadranka Travas-Sejdic, Catherine Whitby, Geoff Willmott.
+Principal Investigators: Jack Chen, Jadranka Travas-Sejdic, Catherine Whitby, Geoff Willmott

 Annual Report